-A customer has a legacy web server that consumes web services in XML and slowly to convert to JSON based restful APIs.
+A customer has a legacy web server that consumes web services in XML and slowly converts to JSON based restful APIs.
 The web server has single sign-on already and all users have been authenticated by the web server.
-It needs to get JWT token in order to access newly created RESTful APIs.
-Instead of SAML and JWT dancing, the customer wants to get JWT token from OAuth2 provider directly with the trust relationship between the web server and OAuth2 token service.
+It needs to get a JWT token in order to access newly created RESTful APIs.
+Instead of SAML and JWT dancing, the customer wants to get a JWT token from an OAuth2 provider directly with the trust relationship between the web server and OAuth2 token service.
 Once a user has been authenticated, a user info JSON object will be submitted to OAuth2 token endpoint along with client_id and client_secret to get access token and optional refresh token.

 The client_authenticated_user grant type is suitable in cases where the resource owner has a trust relationship with the client, such as the device operating system or a highly privileged application.
 The authorization server should take special care when enabling this grant type and only allow it when other flows are not viable.
 In this implementation, only clients registered as trusted can use this grant type.

 This grant type is suitable for clients capable of authenticating users by itself.
 The way client authenticates a user is out of the scope of this grant type.
 The flow is very similar to password grant type.